 How to Pay Your Student's Academic Fees

 Useful Link about Student Support

-Especially for the GIGA freshmen (those who enrolled through Winter AO [for the GIGA Program]), we are planning to hold the Freshman Session on September 22.
+Especially for the GIGA freshmen (those who enrolled through Winter AO [for the GIGA Program]), we are planning to hold the Freshman Session in late September.

 In general, the types of jobs open to international students are dependent on their Japanese-language ability.
 Students are not permitted to work at bars, night clubs, pachinko and mahjong parlors, adult entertainment shops and other similar venues.

 After graduation, about seventy percent of graduates from the Faculty of Policy Management and the Faculty of Environment and Information Studies take positions at companies.
 Amongst all the graduates who enter into business areas, approximately eighty percent from the Faculty of Policy Management find jobs in companies related to information and telecommunications, finance and insurance, and manufacturing and service, while approximately sixty to seventy percent from the Faculty of Environment and Information Studies find positions in companies related to information and telecommunications, and manufacturing and service.
 Companies connected with media and advertising are also much sought after.